Skip to content

 Controller state comes from the Controller's own input packets.
 It can remain available even when robot.link_ok is false, as long as the extension and Controller connection are still operating.

 Buttons expose only is_down.
-To detect a new press, compare consecutive loop iterations:
+To detect a new press, keep the last value in a variable and compare consecutive loop iterations:

 previous = False